PSORLab/EAGO.jl/docs/src/dev/contributing.md

 # How to Contribute

 We're always happy to welcome work with additional collaborators and contributors.
-One of the easy ways for newcomers to contribute is by adding additional relaxations.
+One of the easy ways for newcomers to contribute is by adding additional McCormick relaxations.

 If you have any requests for additional functionality, bug fixes, or comments, please feel free to open a new issue using the GitHub [issue tracker](https://github.com/PSORLab/EAGO.jl/issues) or reach out to us.

 ## Contact Us